ed-barberis/Channel-CCO-Workshop/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 machines.

-As part of this project, Packer is used to create an immutable Lab VM image consisting of a standardized installation of Amazon Linux 2023 with a set of common software.
-This static image is later used by Terraform when standing-up the infrastructure and compute resources needed by workshop participants.
+As part of this project, Packer is used to create an immutable Lab VM image consisting of a standardized installation of Amazon Linux 2023 (the default) with a set of common software.
+This static machine image is later used by Terraform when standing-up the infrastructure and compute resources needed by workshop participants.
 Currently, this VM consists of the following type:

--	__CCO Lab LPAD VM__: A 'Launchpad' Lab VM with pre-configured tooling for Kubernetes and AWS CLI Operations.
+-	__CCO Lab VM__: A 'Launchpad' Lab VM with pre-configured tooling for Kubernetes and AWS CLI operations.

 For SE-lead workshops, the Lab VM image is built and maintained by Cisco AppDynamics.
 However, all of the artifacts used to build the image are present in this project, so customers are free to customize and build their own VM images if desired.
+Additional support for Amazon Linux 2, CentOS 7.9, Ubuntu 20.04, and Ubuntu 22.04 is also available.

 ### Terraform